 Our model is comprised of nine social stages.

 A simple summary of the process of people-focused conservation.

 Deeper Dive: Studies and Articles

 This first valuable resource is a book chapter entitled: “Preserving Biodiversity and Ecosystems: Catalyzing Conservation Contagion.”
 This chapter was written by our founder Rob Horwich and several of his colleagues.
-We have also distilled some of this advice into a summary and a handy infographic.

 The second resource is also a book chapter titled “Creating Modern Community Conservation Organizations and Institutions to Effect Successful Forest Conservation Change”, also written by Rob Horwich and several colleagues.

 The third resource is a piece written by former Community Conservation board member Scott Bernstein, also formerly a graduate student at the University of Wisconsin-Madison Nelson Institute for Environmental Studies.
 The piece is entitled “Thirteen Training Objectives for Community-based Conservation”, and can be accessed here: BernsteinTrainingObjectives.